 What would you say to all the young men out there who feel marriage is the end of life as they know it, or that staying single is the way to go?

-Not only is 360 a romantic, but he’s also spreading the word and awareness about depression.
-He talks about speaking up when you feel alone and reassures his fans that they’re not alone and should never be embarrassed to talk about how they feel.
-If you haven’t seen his YouTube clip, “A Message to Everyone,” check it out!
+Not only is 360 a romantic, but he’s also spreading awareness about depression — talking about speaking up when you feel alone and reassuring his fans that they’re never alone and should never be embarrassed to talk about how they feel.
+If you haven’t seen his YouTube clip “A Message to Everyone,” check it out!

-At the moment, we are selling a heap of clothes that I’ve worn in past rapping battles and some limited edition items.
-I will be donating these to charities.
-I think we as musicians have a voice that can share messages with people, telling them not to be afraid but to talk about their problems and be open about them, and that’s a really important message to get across.
+Thanks so much!
+At the moment we are selling a heap of clothes that I’ve worn in past rapping battles, along with some limited edition items, and I’ll be donating proceeds to charities.
+I think we as musicians have a voice that can share messages with people — telling them not to be afraid, to talk about their problems and be open about them.
+That’s a really important message to get across.

-Oh, it was fun, mad, totally random.
+Oh, it was fun — mad, totally random.
 It was mind-blowing sharing a stage with those guys!
-I’ve loved them so much from the age of ten.
+I’ve loved them so much since I was ten.
 I was over the moon about it!

-Well, you must be exhausted, coming to the end of your tour tomorrow, and then you have another tour coming up in June/July.
+You’re coming to the end of your current tour, and then you have another one coming up in June/July — how are you feeling about that?

 What American rappers and singers inspire you the most, and what is it about them?

-Jay-Z is a big inspiration; he’s managed to stay current for so long—it’s sick.
-I’d say Kanye—he’s always doing what he wants; he has no rules.
+Jay-Z is a big inspiration — he’s managed to stay current for so long, it’s incredible.
+And I’d say Kanye — he’s always doing what he wants, he has no rules.
 I love his attitude towards music.

 How do you feel about illegal downloading?

-You know, I used to download heaps of stuff when I was younger.
-I used to download everything.
+You know, I used to download heaps of stuff when I was younger — I downloaded everything.
 Now, with iPhones and iTunes, I buy everything from movies to songs.
 Now that I’m an artist, I know what it’s like to be a struggling artist, and out of respect, if there’s someone or a band I really like, I’ll go and buy their album.

 Are you still taking part in underground battles like when you first started out?